livanh/gcs/THEMES-HOWTO.md

 All of these groups and their relationships are described in more detail later.
 Additionally, each module derives module-specific colors from the theme colors (e.g. `gtk_base_color` is derived from `base_color`).
 Themes may also define module-specific colors directly, but this should be avoided unless there is no other way to achieve the desired result.

-Theme files should consist of variable declaration in the form `variable=value`.
+Theme files are plain text files containing a series of variable declaration in the form `variable=value`.
 The given value can be quoted of unquoted (e.g., both `text_color=#ffffff` and `text_color="#ffffff"` are fine).
 The values for variables that hold a color can be expressed in one of two ways:

 * an explicit RGB color in hex notation, e.g. `#f63401`
 * the value of an existing variable, in standard shell notation, e.g. `${text_color}`